hrr48-sdc08-pawdreyhepburn/image-carousel/README.md

 - Put : '/products/update/:id'
   - updates a product with a matching id number, the update will be contained in the req.body

+# Connect to CassandraDB

+- Install Apache Cassandra DB
+  - You must have the latest version of Java 8 installed

+- To connect to Cassandra and initiate the keyspace and table
+  - $ npm run generateKT

+# Generate Data
+ - Once you have Cassandra and Java installed to generate data run this command in the terminal:
+   - $ npm run generateData
+This will generate 5 different CSV files for you to seed into the database.

+# Seed Cassandra Database

+- If you are ready to seed the data from the previous step, please type in this command in the terminal:
+ - npm run seedDB